-Health and social care distance learning courses are the flexible way to train and learn.
+Health and social care distance learning courses are a flexible way to train and learn.
 Encouraging lifelong learning is a goal for the care industry as a whole, however many workers don’t have access to the materials they need.
 Coupled with limited time at work for professional development, home study courses are becoming increasingly popular.

 Shift patterns and long hours can make it difficult to complete a course to a tight schedule, doing a distance learning course means that you can fit this into your schedule and do the learning at a time and place that is suitable for you.
 Whether you are new to the care sector, or want to progress in your current career, a distance learning course can give you the step up you need.

 Here are 5 reasons why you should do a distance learning course in health & social care: